 Sharad Pawar (India’s richest man), running India’s diplomatic business and sitting in the cabinet committee.
 Quite unlikely!

-The bonafide and powerful argument is that businessmen would bring their “narrow commercial interest” to national governance that ought to perform for public good.
+The bonafide and powerful argument is that businessmen would bring their “narrow commercial interest” to national governance that ought to perform for the public good.
 Taking a cue from President Donald Trump in the U.S.A. …

 Our unwelcome attitude is not limited to businessmen.
-The powerful permanent bureaucracy is vary of allowing any alien body into the government.
+The powerful permanent bureaucracy is wary of allowing any alien body into the government.
 Over the years, we have learned to induct a few technocrats, but our central ministries have been kept shut to the outsiders.

 In contrast to the above, the U.S.A. has developed a system for letting outside professionals into the middle and senior level of bureaucracy.
 Albeit, it keeps rigorous checks and balances on the potential conflict of interest for nominees of the government post.